Freelancers! Side hustlers! Work from home-homies! Listen up! This one’s for you:

 The Meh Plan offers you 5 projects and 35 images, along with other customization options, such as more information about your experience, background, etc.

-Now, you can link your own portfolio URL to your emails.
-Voila! #MuyProfesional
+Now, you can link your own Carbonmade portfolio URL in your emails and sent to potential clients.

-If you do only the free plan – which still looks really professional – be sure to make a comment when you link to it that says, “Please take a look at my online portfolio, which offers a small sample of my greatest hits.
+If you do only the free plan – which still looks really professional – be sure to make a comment when you send it to clients that says, “Please take a look at my online portfolio, which offers a small sample of my greatest hits.
 I am happy to send more work samples on request.”

 This is important so that the person knows it is just a snapshot.